SAP-samples/btp-cf-cap-multitenant-susaas/README.md

 **Advanced Scope**
 The Advanced Scope will require some more service and software components which are listed below depending which of the scenarios you want to run.

 > **Important** - Some of the required services like SAP Identity Authentication are not available in the SAP BTP Trial environment.
-Make sure to either use a SAP BTP Free Tier or Enterprise account.
+Make sure to either use an SAP BTP Free Tier or Enterprise account.

 | Service                                | Plan                                 | Number of Instances |
 |----------------------------------------|--------------------------------------|:-------------------:|